Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

-I like to eat.
-I like to drive.
+I like to eat – and have a lot of bills to pay.
 And for those two reasons alone the

-That’s because it offers an unmatched 4% cash back on food and gas purchases coupled with 2% on drugstore and recurring purchases and 1% on everything else.
+That’s because it offers an unmatched 4% cash back on recurring bills and grocery purchases coupled with 2% on gas and daily transit purchases, and 1% on everything else.

 Many cards offer 1% on all purchases with no fees.
 Some competitor cards even offer

-Scotia comes out on top entirely due to the multiplying effect of a 4% return on food and gas spending.
+Scotia comes out on top entirely due to the multiplying effect of a 4% return on groceries and recurring bills spending.

 Don’t believe me?
 Check out the numbers below.